What contributions are

 - health services

-The 2 types of contributions are Class 1 and Class 2.
+The two different types of contribution, Class 1 and Class 2.
 The type you pay depends on your employment status.

 Class 1 contributions